 Current world electricity demand is 17 500 TWh.
 There is the potential to develop 20 000‑80 000 TWh of electricity generated by changes in ocean temperatures, salt content, movements of tides, currents, waves and swells.
 These technologies are proven.
 However, there are siting and environmental issues.
 Ports, coastal waters, and the open sea are divided into fishing permit areas and shipping routes.
 To capitalise on this energy source, international collaboration is necessary.
 Policies and measures to support deployment of ocean energy include financial support for continued research, financial and market incentives, and schemes to support development of industry supply chains.

-The aims of the Implementing Agreement for a Co‑operative Programme on Ocean Energy Systems (OES IA) are to accelerate the viability, uptake and acceptance of ocean energy systems in an environmentally acceptable way.
+The aims of the ETI focusing on ocean energies (OES) are to accelerate the viability, uptake and acceptance of ocean energy systems in an environmentally acceptable way.
 This includes unbiased, quality analysis of technologies to generate electricity from ocean movements (waves, swells, tides, currents), temperature differences or salt concentrations; as well as technologies related to desalination.
 There are currently 21 Contracting Parties, including China, Mexico, Nigeria, South Africa and Monaco.

 Multiple types of learning are needed for ocean energy technologies: adaptation, or applying lessons learned from other technologies or industries to ocean energy; gathering experiences with technologies already deployed; and innovation spurred by ongoing research and development.

 In order to take advantage of potentials and projects for electricity generation from the ocean, the OES has recently prepared worldwide inventories of resource endowments, and experiences with demonstration projects and innovative processes.